 A current account is a type of bank account that keeps your money secure and helps you manage your finances.
-Current accounts facilitate the making of payments (direct debits, standing orders) and they let people, businesses and organisations pay you easily.
-While you may use other money products, it’s your current account that joins the dots and enables our financial ecosystem to exist.
+Personal current accounts facilitate the making of payments (direct debits, standing orders) and they let people, businesses and organisations pay you easily.
+While you may use other money products, it’s your current account that joins the dots and enables everything to work smoothly together.

 Current accounts are so ingrained in our way of life that living without one can be very difficult, because they provide much of the necessary infrastructure for making and taking payments.